sophgo/tpu-mlir/docs/developer_manual/source_en/16_tpulang.rst

       - The input tensor of the op (i.e., the output tensor of the previous operator or the graph input tensor and coeff);

-      - According to the parameters extracted by the interface, the output_shape is obtained by inference (i.e., shape_inference is required);

       - attrs extracted from the interface.
 Attrs will be set by MLIRImporter as attributes corresponding to the ones defined in TopOps.td;

       - If the interface includes quantization parameters (i.e., scale and zero_point), the tensor corresponding to this parameter needs to set (or check) the quantization parameters.